InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ### Why

-1. Keeps the deployment process working continuously without surprises.
+1. Keeps the deployment process working continuously without surprises. <!-- .element: class="fragment" -->
-2. Deploy often with less overhead.
+2. Deploy often with less overhead. <!-- .element: class="fragment" -->
-3. Keeps deployments small.
+3. Keeps deployments small. <!-- .element: class="fragment" -->

 note:
 There are a lot of reasons, but I will focus on just a few.

 ---

-Why does engineering stop after code is written?
+Engineering doesn't stop when the code is written.

+note:
 Getting code to production is part of the job, and continuous deployment _just is_ the automation of deployment.

----

-### Composition

-By creating our continuous deployment out of small composable units, we get portability and independence of tasks.

 ---